-February’s here and so is the winter.
-For some of you, that may mean cozy blankets, warm fires, hot cups of tea, and evenings at home.
+For some of us, winter means cozy blankets, warm fires, hot cups of tea, and evenings at home.
 For me, it is a welcome respite from hot flashes, scorching sun and trying to find air conditioning.
 But for all of us here on the east coast, winter ushers in a season of dry heat, closed windows and stuffy air, trapping us inside with plenty of pollutants.

 The worst of these indoor pollutants, called volatile organic compounds or VOCs, get into our homes in a variety of ways.
 Common household cleaners, cosmetics, fabrics, plastics, and adhesives are just a few carriers of chemicals like formaldehyde, benzene, and trichlorethylene, which have been linked to everything from asthma to cancer.
 We work hard to keep our bodies toxin-free by eating plenty of organic, clean foods, so why not translate that into our homes by utilizing indoor plants?

 Though all plants purify our environment through a process called phytoremediation, studies have proven that seven are superior—not to mention affordable and attractive—ways to clear those toxic VOCs from our homes:

 Best for Pet Owners: Two of the most effective, non-toxic options are palms and ferns.
 Both are champion formaldehyde destroyers, (with palms topping NASA’s most effective list), and ferns require little attention—indirect light and damp soil—making them ideal detoxers for busy people.

 Best for Black Thumbs: No green thumb?
 No problem.
 In addition to ferns, beautiful dracaenas and peace lilies are hardy, easy-care plants known to remove many common toxins from your home.
 Peace lilies in particular are super-purifiers—they are excellent at ridding harsh ammonia from the air.